citp/privacy-policy-historical/e/ex/exp/explorica.com.md

-> *The following text is extracted and transformed from the explorica.com privacy policy that was archived on 2007-04-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070418152446id_/http%3A//welcome.explorica.com/Privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the explorica.com privacy policy that was archived on 2007-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071230163148id_/http%3A//www.explorica.com/Privacy) for the most accurate reproduction.*

-# Explorica Worldwide Educational Travel
+# Learn More about Explorica International Educational Tours and Student Trips

+Privacy Policy

 We take your privacy seriously.
 Explorica employs the strictest security measures to ensure the absolute privacy of every user.